 I personally really like the 40k universe.
 The mythology is fascinating to me.
 It’s not the most original thing in the world, but it’s all very well done.

 Throughout the years, the models have drastically improved.
 The only real complaint I have is the long wait times for updates to my favorite factions.

 40K remains one of the most popular collections and the newest update looks to add even more units to fan-favorite factions as they continue the story into its next chapter.

-- Ideal for those new to the Warhammer 40,000 hobby
+- FIRST STRIKE: The ideal starter set for those new to the tabletop...

 If you’re completely new to Warhammer but are looking for a place to jump in, the Dark Imperium Boxed set is probably the best place to start.
 It comes with 53 miniatures split between the new Primaris Space Marines and the revamped Death Guard models.
 It’s enough to field a decent force of either side and it’s enough to get started and start playing a 2-player game.